Their Greatest Hits: The Record: Details

 Most of the songs are in chronological order, except for the placements of "You Should Be Dancing", which was released before "Love So Right", and "Spicks and Specks", a song from 1966 that ends disc two, which makes it something of a bonus track.

 "Emotion" and "Heartbreaker" were recorded in 1994 as part of a Bee Gees compilation album called Love Songs which was planned for release in 1995.
-"Islands in the Stream" was recorded in 2001 with Robin singing lead in contemporary R&B sound rather than the more traditional arrangement like that heard on One Night Only, which had Barry singing lead (Barry did not perform vocals on this revised version).
+"Islands in the Stream" was recorded in 2001 with Robin singing lead in a contemporary R&B sound rather than the more traditional arrangement like that heard on One Night Only, which had Barry singing lead (Barry did not perform vocals on this revised version).
 "Immortality" is the original writing demo from 1996, which includes Barry singing in high falsetto as a guide to Celine Dion who would go on to record the song in 1997.

 The very first UK pressings used the wrong version of "How Can You Mend a Broken Heart" with Barry singing the opening verse.
 A mastering fault was also present in "More Than a Woman", with the audio noticeably dipping to the right briefly during the first verse.
 These were corrected after several thousand copies had already been distributed.